pocomane/brewed-in-the-apocalypse/bita.md

 character may or may not perform an action is prescribed only by their traits, harms and tags, and from the circumstances in the fiction.
 If a character can do something, when ey do it, the move is triggered.
-Different set of moves is introduced only to differentiate the outcomes per player.
+Different set of moves is introduced only to differentiate the outcomes per protagonist.

 ```
 Bob - ok in this setting there is a move triggered "When you try to